Bakkopi/mastermind-game/README.md

 # Mastermind Game

-This project is a Python implementation of the classic Mastermind game.
-The game generates a secret code consisting of 4 colors, and the player's objective is to guess the code within a specific number of attempts.
-The game provides feedback after each attempt to assist in refining the guesses.
+A Python implementation of the classic Mastermind game.
+The game generates a secret code consisting of 4 colors.
+The player's objective is to guess the code within a specific number of attempts, provided with feedback after each attempt to assist in refining the guesses.

-### How to Play

-1. Execute the Python script using a compatible Python interpreter.
-2. The program will prompt for a username to appear on the leaderboard.
-3. Enter a combination of 4 colors by typing the first letter of each color.
-4. After each attempt, the feedback will indicate the accuracy of the guess.
-5. Keep guessing until the secret code is broken.

 ### Features